 The Omnibus Rule creates an exception to the definition of PHI.
 The Privacy and Security Rules do not apply to the health information of people who died more than 50 years earlier, which eases the handling of archival information.

-- Reasonable cause.
-The organization knew or could reasonably have found out about the violation, but wasn’t willfully negligent.
+The organization knew or could reasonably have discovered the violation but wasn’t willfully negligent.

-- Willful negligence, corrected.
-The violation was the result of conscious intention or reckless indifference to HIPAA rules, but it was corrected within 30 days of discovery.
+The violation resulted from conscious intention or reckless indifference to HIPAA rules, but it was corrected within 30 days of discovery.

 A change to the privacy rule reflects the Genetic Information Nondiscrimination Act (GINA) of 2008.
-Genetic information, including the results of getting a genetic test or related counseling, is considered PHI.
-It can’t be disclosed for use in the underwriting of HIPAA-covered health plans.
+They consider genetic information, including the results of genetic testing or related counseling, as PHI (Protected Health Information).
+They cannot disclose it for use in underwriting HIPAA-covered health plans.

 Other changes in the privacy rule ease the release of information in certain cases.
-For example, a written form is no longer required when a parent gives permission to release a child’s immunization information.
+For example, a written form is no longer required when a parent permits to release a child’s immunization information.

 The criteria for triggering a breach notification replaces an earlier rule based on “harm to an individual.”
 A four-factor test now applies, with the hope of providing a more objective standard.